Acacia Honey vs Manuka Honey

 Why does acacia honey stay liquid so long?

-Acacia honey has an unusually high fructose-to-glucose ratio (approximately 70:30).
-Since glucose is the sugar that crystallizes, low glucose content means acacia honey can remain liquid and pourable for a year or more at room temperature without crystallizing.
+Acacia honey has an unusually high fructose-to-glucose ratio — approximately 70% fructose to 30% glucose.
+Since glucose is the sugar responsible for crystallization, the low glucose content means nucleation happens very slowly.
+High-quality European acacia honey (from Robinia pseudoacacia, the black locust tree) can remain pourable and liquid for 2 to 4 years or longer at room temperature without crystallizing.
+This makes it ideal for everyday pouring, cocktails, and applications where liquid consistency matters.

 What does UMF mean on manuka honey?